Last Updated: August 7, 2025

 how to remove a hacker from my phone number

-You may see ads like this if you visit certain websites, so they’re not a fool-proof way to determine your phone has been hacked.
+You may see ads like this if you visit certain websites, so they’re not a foolproof way to determine your phone has been hacked.

 Shortened Battery Life